vijaysn02/iOS-API-Master/README.md

 ## Coding Part - Handler:

 The Handler comes with a Network Handler and an Activity Indicator.
-It is packaged together to form the network layer.
+It is packaged together to form the API layer.

 ### Generic Handler